Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Can AI help logistics companies scale without increasing costs?

 Yes.
-AI enables better capacity utilization, predictive demand planning, and real-time optimization, allowing logistics networks to handle higher order volumes without proportionally increasing resources or costs.
+AI enables better capacity utilization, predictive demand planning, and real-time optimization, allowing logistics networks to handle significantly higher order volumes without proportionally increasing resources or costs.
+AI-driven modernization in Southeast Asian logistics is delivering an average 30% reduction in operational overhead, demonstrating that scaling output without scaling input is operationally achievable.

 What are the key benefits of real-time logistics optimization?

 Real-time logistics optimization improves on-time delivery rates, reduces operational costs, enhances fleet productivity, and enables proactive decision-making.
-It also improves customer experience through more accurate delivery promises.
+It also improves customer experience through more accurate delivery promises and predictive ETAs—critical in competitive markets where delivery experience directly influences brand loyalty and retention.

 How quickly can enterprises see ROI from AI in logistics?

 Most enterprises start seeing measurable improvements within 60–90 days, including reduced delivery costs, improved efficiency, and better service levels.
-ROI continues to improve as AI systems learn from operational data.
+ROI continues to improve as AI systems learn from operational data—creating a compounding advantage that widens over time.

 MEET THE AUTHOR